 - Nashville’s public transportation is no more dangerous than anywhere in the country

-- The city of Nashville and its surrounding suburban communities have a sufficient number of hospitals and medical clinics to meet all needs of its residents
+- The city of Nashville and its surrounding suburban communities have a sufficient number of hospitals and medical clinics to meet all the needs of its residents

-For those that are looking to move out of the big city and head to the suburbs with the help of companies that claim, “we buy houses Nashville,” there are several stunning suburban areas including Germantown, Green Hills, and Hillsboro to consider.
+For those who are looking to move out of the big city and head to the suburbs with the help of companies that claim, “we buy houses in Nashville,” there are several stunning suburban areas including Germantown, Green Hills, and Hillsboro to consider.
 Living in the suburbs provides residents with a more peaceful place to call home with the benefit of still living close to all the amenities that the city center offers.
 Let’s take a closer look at some of the safest neighborhoods in Nashville.

 Some Safe Neighborhoods In Nashville

 - The suburb of Kingston Springs is less than a 30-minute drive to downtown Nashville making it the perfect location for commuting residents

 - Located on the Harpeth River, this small community of 2,800 has many natural features that will give you the feeling of country living

 - The strong school system and low crime rates